platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 - `platformsh.site` = 15 characters
 - extra characters like `.` and `-` = 4 to 5 characters, depending on if you have a default domain

-This leaves you with 21 to 23 characters for your branch name (`{{<variable "BRANCH_NAME" >}}`) without going over the 64-character limit, depending on the region.
+This leaves you with 21 to 23 characters for your branch name (`{{<variable "BRANCH_NAME" >}}`) without exceeding the 64-character limit, depending on the region.
+To ensure your renewals succeed,
-Since this pattern for generated URLs should remain similar even if it may change slightly, your branch names should be no more than 20 characters.
+keep your branch names under 20 characters.

 ### DNS Challenge